cicorias/Castle-Winbuntu/README.md

 1. Download and install an Awesome patched font:
   * <https://github.com/gabrielelana/awesome-terminal-fonts/raw/patching-strategy/patched/Inconsolata%2BAwesome.ttf>
-2. Again, I'm currently using ConEmu for my terminal, which although I'm not super-fond of the result, does allow for this font to be loaded up and used...Frankly, I am still finding this adjustmment chief among my many challenges in establishing/adopting a reasonable dev workflow on Windows...I've tried wsltty, which was fine --but didn't have (at least any obvious way) to do tabs, and am now looking squarely at Hyper.js which  I'll probably be switching to...).
+2. Again, I'm currently using ConEmu for my terminal, which although I'm not super-fond of the result, does allow for this font to be loaded up and used...Frankly, I am still finding this adjustmment chief among my many challenges in establishing/adopting a reasonable dev workflow on Windows...I've tried wsltty, which was fine --but didn't have (at least any obvious way) to do tabs, ~and am now looking squarely at Hyper.js which  I'll probably be switching to...~).

-More to come, such as getting powerline-multiline to work with Hyper.js, etc....
+More to come, such as getting powerline-multiline to work ~with Hyper.js~, etc....